lav30/Beethoven/index.md

 | ------------- | ------------- | ------------
 |![Alt text](Images/11.png?raw=true "Title")  | ![Alt text](Images/12.png?raw=true "Title")  | ![Alt text](Images/13.png?raw=true "Title")

-- This table displays the distribution of features over the duration of the tracks.
+- Distribution of features over the duration of the tracks.

 *Most of the compositions are relatively short, as evident from the graphs below.*